 In other states, financial assistance is provided to low-income patients in practice even if it not mandated by state law.
-For example, in Arkansas, community-based health centers provide subsidized care for certain individuals with income of up to 200% FPL.
+For example, in ARKANSAS, community-based health centers provide subsidized care for certain individuals with income of up to 200% FPL.

-In Minnesota, the Attorney General signed agreements with most hospitals that, for patients with income of less than \$125,000, the hospitals will not charge more for services than the hospitals would be reimbursed by non-governmental insurers.
-A similar limit on what hospitals can charge uninsured, lower-income patients exists in Oklahoma, where a hospital's charge, after the discount, may not exceed the greater of the amount Medicare would pay for the same services or the cost of services as determined by multiplying the hospital's whole cost-to-charge ratio by the billed charges.
-In Tennessee, hospitals are prohibited from requiring an uninsured patient to pay for services in an amount that exceeds 175% of the hospital's cost to provide the services.
+In MINNESOTA, the attorney general signed agreements with most hospitals that, for patients with income of less than \$125,000, the hospitals will not charge more for services than the hospitals would be reimbursed by non-governmental insurers.
+A similar limit on what hospitals can charge uninsured, lower-income patients exists in OKLAHOMA, where a hospital's charge, after the discount, may not exceed the greater of the amount Medicare would pay for the same services or the cost of services as determined by multiplying the hospital's whole cost-to-charge ratio by the billed charges.
+In TENNESSEE, hospitals are prohibited from requiring an uninsured patient to pay for services in an amount that exceeds 175% of the hospital's cost to provide the services, though there is no private right of action included in the law.